the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 ## 🧪 What Interviewers Got Right (And Improvement Ideas)

 ### Sneak peeks to elevate the conversation
-My favorite interviews gave me context ahead of time, allowing me to quickly plan my approach before the actual meeting.
+My favorite interviews gave me **context ahead of time**, allowing me to quickly plan my approach before the actual meeting.

 For example, for one interview, I was emailed a doc describing the general ML problem to be solved, giving me time to brainstorm before live coding in front of an audience with a ticking clock.